2000bera/SQL_tutorial/README.md

 # SQL_tutorial
-To manipulate data and cleaning data in SQL using these software (MySQL, PostgreSQL)
+To Retrieval, Manipulation, and Analysis in SQL using these software (MySQL, PostgreSQL)